project-imprimis/libprimis/doc/engine.md

 dynamically display some desired gameplay aspect.
 Status particles can have their bar color set, but the background and outline colors are fixed.

-Each of these has different parameters 1-4 and obviously shows the particle type aformentioned.
+Each of these has different attributes 1-4 and obviously shows the particle type aformentioned.

 #### 1: `radius` (fire, plasma); `dir` (smoke, water, tape); `fill` (status)